Vietnam.vn - Nền tảng quảng bá Việt Nam

 New vulnerability

-The EU's share of pipeline gas imports from Russia has fallen from 39% to just 17% between early 2022 and early 2023.
-In response to this shift, the EU has become more dependent on liquefied natural gas (LNG) shipments than before.
+The share of EU pipeline gas imports from Russia has fallen from 39% to just 17% between early 2022 and early 2023.
+In response to this shift, the EU has become more reliant on liquefied natural gas (LNG) shipments than before.

-The union’s total LNG import share has increased from 19% in 2021 to around 39% in 2022, amid rapid infrastructure upgrades that are expected to add a third of LNG capacity between 2021 and 2024.
-In fact, 13% of LNG imports into the EU still come from Russia, whose exports have also increased significantly since the start of the conflict in Ukraine.
+The EU's total share of LNG imports increased from 19% in 2021 to around 39% in 2022, amid rapid infrastructure upgrades aimed at increasing LNG capacity by a third between 2021 and 2024.
+The fact remains that 13% of EU LNG imports still come from Russia, a country whose exports have also increased significantly since the outbreak of the conflict in Ukraine.

 This surge in LNG has left European countries vulnerable to market fluctuations – especially as 70% of imports are bought on a short-term basis rather than using the long-term contracts common in Asia.

-To synchronise LNG demand, the European Commission (EC) has launched initiatives such as the EU Energy Platform, an IT platform that makes it easier for suppliers in member states to buy fuel together.
-However, it is unclear to what extent supplies can be channelled through this tool as it has yet to be tested.
-There are also concerns that this type of state intervention could backfire and undermine the functioning of the market.
+To synchronize LNG demand, the European Commission (EC) has launched initiatives such as the EU Energy Platform – an IT platform that makes it easier for suppliers in member states to purchase fuel together.
+However, it is unclear what level of supply can be channeled through this tool as it has yet to be tested.
+Furthermore, concerns have arisen that this type of state intervention could backfire and undermine market functioning.

 In terms of pipeline gas, Norway has overtaken Russia to become Europe’s top supplier, meeting 46% of the continent’s needs by early 2023 (up from 38% a year earlier).
 However, this additional load has put a strain on Norway’s gas infrastructure.

-In May and June, delayed pipeline maintenance work slowed flows and sent prices soaring, again showing how tight the European market is now.
-Extended maintenance work in Norway, leading to more disruptions in the future, is clearly a possibility.
+In May and June, delayed pipeline maintenance slowed flows, driving prices higher.
+This once again illustrates just how tight the European market currently is.
+The prolonged maintenance in Norway is clearly likely to lead to further disruptions in the future.

-Meanwhile, the EU is still expected to buy around 22 bcm (billion cubic metres) of gas from Russia this year, a large portion of which passes through Ukraine, and with the current Russia-Ukraine transit agreement unlikely to be extended beyond its expiry in 2024, the supply route is at risk of being disrupted.
+Meanwhile, the EU is still expected to purchase around 22 bcm (billion cubic meters) of natural gas from Russia this year.
+A large portion of this gas passes through Ukraine, and given that the current Russia-Ukraine transit agreement is unlikely to be renewed after its expiration in 2024, this supply route is at risk of disruption.

 As part of its pivot away from Russia, the EU has managed to reduce its gas consumption by 13% by 2022 (against a target of 15%), according to the International Energy Agency (IEA).
-In the coming months, conflict-weary EU states may not fare well on this front.
+Conflict-weary EU states may not fare well on this front in the coming months.

-Falling prices and the failure of some countries to cut consumption last winter have not helped matters.
-Only 14 of the 27 EU members have introduced mandatory energy cuts, while eastern countries such as Poland, Romania and Bulgaria have done little to reduce consumption.
-If there are gas shortages in Europe this winter, it could undermine calls for unity within the bloc.
+The fact that prices have fallen, and that some countries did not reduce consumption last winter, has been of little help.
+Only 14 of the 27 EU members have implemented mandatory energy cuts, while Eastern countries like Poland, Romania, and Bulgaria have done little to reduce consumption.
+A gas shortage across Europe this winter could undermine calls for solidarity within the bloc.

 What will happen?

-The reality is that if Europe is to avoid a gas price spike, it will have to hope for mild weather across the Northern Hemisphere for at least two or three more winters without major disruptions to global LNG supplies.
+The reality is that if Europe is to avoid a spike in gas prices, for at least two or three more winters it will have to hope for mild weather across the Northern Hemisphere without major disruptions to global LNG supplies.

 Even as things stand, gas prices in Europe are still around 50% higher than their long-term pre-conflict average, which is causing economic pain for both households and businesses.